 4) Last call judgement – The study group chairman, in consultation with TSB, makes the judgement whether:

-a) no comments other than those indicating typographical errors have been received.
+a) no comments, other than those indicating typographical errors, have been received.
 In this case, the Recommendation is considered as approved (clause 4.4.1);

-b) a planned study group meeting is sufficiently close to consider the comments received (clause 4.4.2); or
+b) a planned study group meeting is sufficiently close to consider the comments received (clause 4.4.2 a); or

-c) to save time and/or because of the nature and maturity of the work, comment resolution should be initiated leading to the preparation of edited texts (clause 4.4.2).
+c) to save time and/or because of the nature and maturity of the work, comment resolution should be initiated leading to the preparation of edited texts (clause 4.4.2 b).

 5) Director's study group announcement and posting – The Director announces that the next study group meeting will consider the draft Recommendation for approval and will include reference to either: